 - The close up on the cook, as they're taking the political officer's body from the wardroom in The Hunt for Red October.

-- Sky Captain and the World of Tomorrow.
-Two of Joe's guides look at each other while standing under Joe's plane and sinister music plays.
+- In Sky Captain and the World of Tomorrow, two of Joe's guides look at each other while standing under Joe's plane and sinister music plays.

 - In Die Another Day, after Bond leaves Miranda in bed to investigate, the camera lingers on her as she watches him leave while putting her earrings back on.
 Although her expression doesn't change much, it's little surprise when she's revealed to have been working with the villain all along and was in fact responsible for Bond's capture in North Korea.